TheOnlyRealCoder/AdvancedMacros.github.io/_docs/reference/events.md

 |isPlaying() | Boolean | Check if the sound is still playing.<br>Only relates to this one instance. |
 |stop() |      | Stop the sound() |

+<https://www.digminecraft.com/lists/sound_list_pc.php> has an interactive list of sounds and sound IDs that may be useful.
 ### Title
 The title event is triggered whenever a player is shown a title in game.